CPK Insurance

 • Commercial auto minimum liability in Oklahoma is $25,000/$50,000/$25,000, so any contractor vehicles used for renovation work need to be reviewed against that floor.

-• Oklahoma requires businesses to maintain proof of general liability coverage for most commercial leases, which can affect how soon a renovation contractor can start work in a rented shop, office, or storage space.
+• Most commercial leases in Oklahoma require proof of general liability coverage, which can affect how soon a renovation contractor can start work in a rented shop, office, or storage space.

 • Policies should be checked for endorsements that fit renovation work, including coverage for tools, mobile property, contractors equipment, installation, and builders risk where applicable.